 - Black-, gray- or khaki-colored bottoms - Pants, capris, jumper, skirt and shorts - Shorts, jumper and skirt length must be shorts and skirts must be no more than 2 inches above the knee.
-Skirt slits should not be more than 2 inches long. no shorter than the tip of the child's middle finger when arms are extended down by their sides. - Bottom must be "uniform" style (may be found in the uniform section of most retail outlets) or denim.
+Skirt slits should not be more than 2 inches long.
+No shorter than the tip of the child's middle finger when arms are extended down by their sides. \\Students are encouraged to wear biker shorts underneath their skirts\\ - Bottom must be "uniform" style (may be found in the uniform section of most retail outlets) or black denim or gray denim.
 They must be neat, clean, and free of holes and tears. - Athletic, nylon, leggings or knitted type bottoms are not permitted. - Tight and/or leggings worn under skirt/dress/shorts must be solid school colors.